 Social Microbes

 Social Microbes is a collaboration with Dr. Elze Hesse.
-We curated a series of funded residencies that took place in 2023, and will be running an AccessLab in 2024.
+Including funded residencies in 2023, an AccessLab in 2025, and some upcoming citizen science with farmers.

 SmogOff